 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Paddling in a canoe or kayak is a great way to get closer to wildlife.
 Here are some simple guidelines to make the most of the experience.

 Group size and noise

-Some animals may choose to watch you, and close encounters like this can be very special.
-Make sure you behave in a predictable way, keep your distance, move on and leave escape routes for both the wildlife and yourself.
-Try not to split a group or get between a mother and her young.
+Some animals may choose to watch you and close encounters like this can be very special.
+Make sure you behave in a predictable way, keep your distance, move on and leave escape routes for both wildlife and yourself.
+Try not to split a group of animals or get between a mother and her young.

 Share your info

-Report your wildlife sightings to the relevant Wildlife Trust or the Marine Conservation Society these reports improve understanding and inform management and protection for the future.
-Report sick or injured animals to the RSPCA; or sick or injured marine animals to the British Divers Marine Life Rescue.
+Report your wildlife sightings to the relevant Wildlife Trust or the Marine Conservation Society.
+These reports improve understanding and inform management and protection of wildlife and habitat for the future.
+Report sick or injured animals to the RSPCA or sick or injured marine animals to the British Divers Marine Life Rescue.